Skip to main content

 yarn run start:companion

 This would get the Companion instance running on http://localhost:3020.
-It uses nodemon so it will automatically restart when files are changed.
+It uses node --watch so it will automatically restart when files are changed.